thiagopolycarpo/SQR-Frontend-React/README.md

 # SQR - React Frontend

-This version of the interface for the Quality and Traceability System (SQR) was developed with **React + Vite + TypeScript** to practice modern frontend technologies and explore different approaches to the same problem presented in the technical test.
+This version of the interface for the Quality and Traceability System (SQR) was developed with **React + Vite + JavaScript** to practice modern frontend technologies and explore different approaches to the same problem presented in the technical test.

 ---